 Bio- and geoscientific research on sustainability deals with plant resources, the degradation of landscape ecosystems, supply infrastructure and the environmental impact of mining.
 Questions of the future availability of raw materials, political transparency and good governance are also addressed.

 Network programs: Innovative approaches and promotion of young researchers

 The ZIAF manages and supports interdisciplinary programs in order to promote networking with African and European partners and to generate innovative research perspectives (DFG program Point Sud) as well as to promote young researchers.
 A further focus is the collaboration with the Maria Sibylla Merian Institute for Advanced Studies in Africa (MIASA), which, in addition to the support of fellows, has an Africa-wide program of events organized by ZIAF.

 Promotion of young researchers

-In the area of teaching, numerous semminars, lectures and other events with references to Africa take place at Goethe University.
-Through transdisciplinary workshops and events for young researchers ZIAF promotes networking beyond the individual research areas.
-Field schools with young researchers from African countries and Germany, such as the Fellowship programme of the Volkswagen Foundation in the humanities and social sciences for excellent young African postdocs are amongst the most important ZIAF events.
+In the area of teaching, numerous seminars, lectures, and other events with references to Africa take place at Goethe University.
+Through transdisciplinary workshops and events for young researchers, ZIAF promotes networking beyond the individual research areas.
+Field schools with young researchers from African countries and Germany, such as the Fellowship program of the Volkswagen Foundation in the humanities and social sciences for excellent young African postdocs are amongst the most important ZIAF events.